10 Hygiea: Symbol and designation

 As with the other previously discovered asteroids, Hygiea was given an astronomical symbol as a way of representing it.
 The symbol for Hygiea was proposed by de Gasparis in a letter addressed to Hind on 4 November 1850, in which he wrote, "The symbol of Hygeia [sic] is a serpent (like a Greek ζ) crowned with a star."
 Visually, de Gasparis's symbol for Hygiea is depicted as: (U+1F779 in Unicode 17.0).
 The serpent, particularly when drinking from a bowl, is a traditional symbol of the goddess Hygieia (cf. U+1F54F 🕏).

 However, perhaps due to the late announcement of Hygiea's intended symbol, it was not used in following astronomical almanacs such as the Berliner Astronomisches Jahrbuch in 1850 and the Nautical Almanac and Astronomical Ephemeris in 1852, marking the first time an asteroid was listed without its symbol in these almanacs.
 American astronomer Benjamin Apthorp Gould interpreted Hygiea's symbol as a rod of Asclepius, depicting it as a serpent coiled around a staff in a January 1852 publication of the Astronomical Journal: (U+2695 ⚕).

 Both symbols of Hygiea soon became obsolete, as the number of asteroids discovered had grown too much for each to have unique symbols.
-In 1851 Johann Franz Encke proposed a different identification system, suggesting using a number corresponding to the order of discovery enclosed in a small circle—for Hygiea it would be ⑩.
-Astronomers began adopting Encke's circled number scheme in scientific publications, though as the number of asteroids discovered grew, astronomers eventually switched to enclosing the number in parentheses, which became the modern minor-planet designation scheme.
-In the case of Hygiea, its modern minor planet designation would be (10) Hygiea or 10 Hygiea.
+In 1851 Johann Franz Encke proposed a different identification system, suggesting using a number corresponding to the asteroid's order of discovery enclosed in a small circle.
+For Hygiea, it would be ⑩.
+Astronomers began adopting Encke's circled number scheme in scientific publications, though as the number of asteroids discovered grew, astronomers eventually switched to plainly writing out the asteroid's number, sometimes enclosing it in parentheses.
+This led to the modern minor-planet designation scheme, where Hygiea is referred to (10) Hygiea or 10 Hygiea.

 The Minor Planet Center uses the minor planet provisional designations A849 GA and A900 GA for Hygiea, though these are only retrospective extensions of the new-style provisional designation scheme established in 1925.
 While the provisional designation A849 GA refers to the discovery date of Hygiea, the designation A900 GA refers to the date when Hygiea was serendipitously observed and catalogued (as Arequipa 38) by the Harvard College Observatory's photographic sky survey at Arequipa, Peru in 1900.
 (Note: In the new-style provisional designation scheme for pre-1925 minor planet discoveries, the designation begins with the letter A followed by three digits corresponding to the year of discovery ("A849" for 1849, and "A900" for 1900) and ends with two letters, with the first indicating the discovery date's half-month ("G" for the first half of April) and the second indicating the order of discovery in that half-month ("A" meaning first minor planet discovered in that half-month).)